Dream Idioms

 Examples in Statements

-• “My mother always wanted to own a bakery but it was a bit of a pipe dream as she can’t bake.”
+• “My mother always wanted to own a bakery, but it was a bit of a pipe dream as she couldn’t bake.”

-This is a statement being made by a son about his other.
+This is a statement being made by a son about his mother.

 • I would love to travel the world, but with a family of five, it is more of a pipe dream than anything else.”

-Here is a statement being made by a man about his aspiration of travelling the world.
+Here is a statement being made by a man about his aspiration to travel the world.

 More useful examples: